subclone/subeth/docs/foundry.md

 ### Run subeth adapter

-This runs an adapter with `polkadot` light client.
+This runs an adapter on `polkadot`:

 ```sh
 cargo run
 ```

-This runs an adapter with `polkadot` RPC node.
+This runs an adapter with custom `polkadot` RPC node.

 ```sh
 cargo run -- --url wss://polkadot.dotters.network